 In this guide, we look at the value of professional email signatures and offer tips on making them stand out in an inbox.
 Get these key elements right, and you’ll always present your brand professionally and improve the reach of your marketing and feedback efforts.

-Why is an email signature important?
+Why’s an email signature necessary?

-How to create a professional email signature
+What to include in a professional email signature block

 What contact details should be included?

 Company name.
 Having your company name in your corporate email signature is a no-brainer.
-This can be done using plain-text, but we advocate using your corporate logo instead.
+This can be done using plain text, but we advocate using your corporate logo instead.

 Telephone number.
 This should be the main number that the employee can be reached on, be it a landline or business mobile.